-Beginning with ONTAP 9.4, you can copy the ONTAP software image from the Lenovo Data Center Support site to a local folder.
-For upgrades from ONTAP 9.3 or earlier, you must copy the ONTAP software image to an HTTP server or FTP server on your network.
+For ONTAP 9.4 and later, you can copy the ONTAP software image from the Lenovo Data Center Support site to a local folder.

 To upgrade the cluster to the target release of ONTAP, you require access to software images.
 Software images, firmware version information, and the latest firmware for your platform model are available on the Lenovo Data Center Support site.
 You should note the following important information: